rupertgermann/open-recall/README.md

 | `EMBEDDING_MODEL` | Embedding model | `nomic-embed-text` |
 | `OPENAI_API_KEY` | Optional OpenAI key for cloud mode | — |

+## Troubleshooting

+### Embedding Dimensions Mismatch
+If you switch embedding providers (e.g., from local `nomic-embed-text` with 768 dimensions to OpenAI `text-embedding-3-small` with 1536 dimensions), you might encounter database errors about vector dimension mismatch.

+**Solution:**
+We have removed fixed dimension constraints from the schema.
+However, existing data will still have the old dimensions.
+You have two options:
+1. **Clear the database**: Reset your library and re-ingest content with the new provider.
+2. **Stick to one provider**: Choose either local or OpenAI for embeddings and stick with it.

+If you see `expected X dimensions, not Y` during `db:push`, it means your local schema was previously expecting a fixed size.
+The latest schema update removes this constraint.
+Run `npm run db:push` again to update your database schema.

 ## Hardware Requirements

 - **RAM**: 16GB recommended (8GB minimum)